pkitazos/project-planning/timelog.md

 - _3 hours_ finished method modification to allow data to be passed from json rather than command-line arguments and textfile
 - _1 hour_ started testing reaching hitting Python server endpoints from the web app

+### 31 Oct

+- _1 hour_ worked on project admin, merging all branches and project folder restructuring

+### 04 Nov

+- _2 hours_ added tRPC to project allowing for typesafety in api endpoints
+- _3 hours_ started converting existing procedures and db crud operations to tRPC routers and endpoints

+### 10 Oct

+- _3 hours_ separated user router to student and supervisors, and started working on student router

+### 11 Oct

+- _2 hours_ refactored app directory page structure to reflect new site structure

+### 12 Oct

+- _2 hours_ worked on group and sub-group creation form validation
+- _4 hours_ worked on group router and sub-group router procedures

+### 13 Oct

+- _3 hours_ worked on allocation instance creation form validation
+- _2 hours_ started schema refactor

+### 14 Oct

+- _4 hours_ finished schema refactor
+- _3 hours_ updated database seed script to include all information required to run a matching